Mon-Fri 9:00 - 17:00

 Disadvantages of Sole Proprietorship

-While sole proprietorships offer several advantages, they also come with significant disadvantages that are crucial for an entrepreneur to consider before choosing this business structure.
-Here is some of the drawbacks:
+While sole proprietorship has advantages, it also has disadvantages that an entrepreneur should consider before choosing this business structure.
+Here are some of them:

 1. Unlimited Personal Liability: One of the most significant drawbacks of a sole proprietorship is that the owner is personally responsible for all the business’s debts and liabilities.
 This means that if the business incurs debt or faces legal action, the owner’s personal assets (like their home, car, and savings) are at risk of being used to settle business debts.